GingerTeaOrg/Metrostroi-Coding-Wiki/wiki/Function Glossary.md

 ## function ENT:PassengerCapacity()

 Tells Metrostroi how many passengers your vehicle can accept.
-I'd recommend making this dependant on standing area.
+I'd recommend making this dependant on standing area for optimal realism.

 ```lua
 function ENT:PassengerCapacity()